-Finally, Hypothesis 3 investigated the direct effect of applicant stigma on interviewer confidence, and the indirect path mediated by interviewer professional performance, moderated by interview procedure.
+Finally, H3 investigated the direct effect of applicant stigma on interviewer confidence, and the indirect path mediated by interviewer professional performance, moderated by interview procedure.
 We again controlled for job suitability ratings in all analyses (Koriat, 2012).
-To test moderated mediation, we used the PROCESS macro described in Hayes (2013) for testing a direct effect and a first stage moderation model.
+To test moderated mediation, we used the PROCESS macro described in Hayes (2013) for testing a direct effect and a first-stage moderation model.
 We used bootstrapping to test the difference between direct and indirect effects at the different levels of the moderator (i.e., interview procedure).
 Mean centered scores of all continuous variables were used in the analysis.
 Results of the analysis are reported in Table 2.
-The upper part of the table reports the results of the first step in the analysis in which the mediator (interviewer professional performance) is regressed on the main and interaction effects of stigma and interview procedure.
-The next step, reported in the second part of Table 2, is to regress the dependent variable (interviewer confidence) on the main and interaction effects of stigma and interview procedure.
-As can be seen, there was a direct effect of stigma, and an interaction effect of stigma and procedure, on interviewers' confidence.
-Additionally, results show a significant interaction effect of stigma and procedure on the interviewer professional performance, and interviewer professional performance significantly predicted interviewer confidence.
-Overall these results provide support for the proposed direct and first-stage moderation model.
+The upper part of the table reports the results of the first step in the analysis in which the

+Figure 3.
+Effect of applicant stigma on interviewer confidence in traditional and partially blind interview procedure.